East Pakistan Air Operations (1971): PAF preparations to counter IAF over East Pakistan

 Pakistan high command was fully aware that the IAF considerably outnumbered the PAF eastern detachment (161 serviceable aircraft to 16 aircraft in December 1971), and that the IAF also held the qualitative edge in aircraft and technology.
 Pakistani planners had assumed the PAF will be neutralized within 24 hours of IAF launching combat operations over East Pakistan.
-There was only one fully functional, extended combat-capable airbase (at Tejgaon near Dhaka) in all of East Pakistan, as the satellite air bases at Chittagong, Comilla, Jessore, Barisal, Ishwardi, Lalmunirhut, Cox's Bazar and Shamshernagar lacked the service facilities for sustaining prolonged air operations.
+There was only one fully functional, extended combat-capable airbase (at Tejgaon near Dhaka) in all of East Pakistan, as the satellite air bases at Chittagong, Comilla, Jessore, Barisal, Ishwardi, Lalmonirhat Airport, Cox's Bazar and Shamshernagar lacked the service facilities for sustaining prolonged air operations.
 The PAF had plans to deploy a squadron of Shenyang F-6 planes at Kurmitola (now Shahjalal International Airport) in 1971.
 These planes were temporarily deployed but ultimately withdrawn because, although the runway was functional at that base, the base was not fully functional enough to support the planes, and the lack of infrastructure meant PAF could not deploy any additional planes.
 This marginalization and neglect of East Pakistani defenses since 1948 had hamstrung the PAF Eastern contingent in 1971, when its capabilities were put to the test.

 Pakistan deployed no additional air defense assets other than one light antiaircraft "Ack-Ack" regiment and a few additional batteries to assist the PAF in 1971.
 The 6th Light Ack-Ack guarded Dhaka, the 46th Light Ack-Ack battery was in Chittagong, and elements of the 43rd Ack-Ack were present in areas around East Pakistan.
 The caliber of the regiment was not enhanced to heavy, and no surface-to-air missiles (SAMs) were deployed in East Pakistan.
 The only long-range radar, a Russian P-35, was also taken to West Pakistan, along with all the C-130 Hercules transport planes.
 Several dummies were deployed at the airbases to deceive the IAF, however.
-To augment short range radar cover from the Plessey AR-1 (Operated by No. 4017 Radar Squadron), which could provide only 3–5 minutes warning, 246 MOU squadron and other mobile observers were deployed around the country, armed with radios and telephones.
-These men were exposed to Mukti Bahini attacks, however, which tended to reduce their effectiveness and they were ultimately withdrawn.
+To augment short range radar cover from the Plessey AR-1 (Operated by No. 4017 Radar Squadron), 246 Mobile Observer Unit was deployed around the country.
+These men were exposed to Mukti Bahini attacks, however, which reduced their effectiveness and they were ultimately withdrawn to Dhaka.